valasek/timesheet/server/documentation/documentation.md

 vacation: "Vacation"
 yearlyVacationDays: 20 # Used to calculate weekly and monthly expected working hours, can be changed in UI

-# Rate for additonal vacations.
+# Rate for additional vacations.
 If not used, leave blank "" and set yearlyPersonalDays: 0, can be changed in UI
 vacationPersonal: "Personal Day"
 yearlyPersonalDays: 3 # Used to calculate weekly and monthly expected working hours, can be changed in UI

-# Rate used for additonal vacation intended for sick day.
+# Rate used for additional vacation intended for sick day.
 If not used, leave blank "" and set yearlySickDays: 0, can be changed in UI
 vacationSick: "Sick Day"
 yearlySickDays: 2 # Used to calculate weekly and monthly expected working hours, can be changed in UI

 # Categorize all rates into one of these types used on Reported Overview page
 isWorking: "work" # when consultant works, can be changed in UI
-isNonWorking: "not-work" # when consultant dows not work, examples: vacation, sick, personal day, public holiday, vacation, unpaid leave, ..., can be changed in UI
+isNonWorking: "not-work" # when consultant does not work, examples: vacation, sick, personal day, public holiday, vacation, unpaid leave, ..., can be changed in UI

 ########################
 # Application settings #